anwarpro/medusa-plugin-product-source/README.md

 ## How to Use

-## Adding a Brand via Admin Dashboard
+## Adding a Source via Admin Dashboard

 1. Log in to the Medusa Admin panel.

 2. Go to Settings.

-3. Navigate to Brands in the sidebar.
+3. Navigate to Sources in the sidebar.

-Click Add Brand, enter the required details, and save.
+Click Add Source, enter the required details, and save.

-## Assigning a Brand to a Product
+## Assigning a Source to a Product

 1. Open the Products section in the Admin panel.